 MYDOMAINE: What is the number one rule for holiday decorating at home?

-LAINEY HOLLIS: The holidays are a time of year when you can really go all out with decorating.
+LAINEY HOLLIS: The holidays are a time of year when you can really go all-out with decorating.
 More is more.
 Focus on laying in elements versus editing.
-I personally love adding warmth throughout the home with fresh greenery and live flowers, like magnolia leaves and bright red amaryllis plants.
+I personally love adding warmth throughout the home with fresh greenery and live flowers like magnolia leaves and bright red amaryllis plants.
 I also always recommend making any space your own by decorating with an abundance of your favorite personal items like family photos or treasured ornaments.

 MD: What are some holiday-inspired trends for the living room that aren't too traditional or kitschy?

 LH: There are two decorating trends I'm currently loving.
 1) Bring out the bar cart.
-They're a showpiece and add instant holiday glamor to any space, big or small.
+They're a showpiece and add instant holiday glamour to any space, big or small.
 Bar carts are extremely functional for entertaining guests and look festive with brightly colored glassware and greenery.
 I also love using them as a chic accent table beside a sofa.